-Weather, general economic conditions and the volatility in the cost of propane affect propane market volumes.
-Weather influences the demand for propane primarily for home and facility heating uses and also for agricultural applications, such as crop drying.
+Weather, general economic conditions and the volatility in the cost of propane and natural gas affects their market volumes.
+Weather influences the demand for propane primarily for home and facility heating uses and for agricultural applications, such as crop drying, and primarily influences the demand for natural gas in mine and oilfield heating applications.

 In the U.S., propane demand has been stable in the northeastern states, while there have been historical declines across the remainder of the country.
-Overall, we anticipate our demand will remain relatively stable due to the proportion of propane delivered in the Northeast.
+Overall, we anticipate our demand will remain relatively stable due to the proportion of propane delivered in the northeast.

-Approximately 67% of Canadian Propane's and 55% of U.S. Propane Distribution's annual portable fuel volume is distributed during the October to March winter heating season.
+Approximately 65% of Canadian Propane Distribution's and 70% of U.S. Propane Distribution's annual portable fuel volume is distributed during the October to March winter heating season.
 We offer customers fixed-price contracts throughout the year, supported by purchasing arrangements with SGL.
 Volatility in the cost of propane influences demand for propane as high prices erode demand for propane and customers undertake conservation or energy efficient actions, or seek lower cost energy alternatives.
 Conversely, low prices tend to make customers less price sensitive and less focused on their amount of consumption.